Who has won the most ranking events in professional snooker?

 As snooker enjoyed a significant boom period in the 1980s, further events were given ranking status, and the rankings reflected who the best and most consistent players in the world were.

-To date, over 400 ranking events have been played, with tournaments held in 23 different countries: Australia, Austria, Bahrain, Belgium, Canada, China, England, France, Germany, Gibraltar, Hong Kong, India, Latvia, Malta, Netherlands, Northern Ireland, Republic of Ireland, Romania, Scotland, Thailand, Turkey, United Arab Emirates, Wales.
+To date, over 400 ranking events have been played, with tournaments held in 24 different countries: Australia, Austria, Bahrain, Belgium, Canada, China, England, France, Germany, Gibraltar, Hong Kong, India, Latvia, Malta, Netherlands, Northern Ireland, Republic of Ireland, Romania, Saudi Arabia, Scotland, Thailand, Turkey, United Arab Emirates, Wales.

 Full list of ranking event winners in order of who has the most titles: